 East African athletes are still dominating the sport and continue to set the fastest times each year.
 In the last five years Ethiopian and Kenyan athletes have dominated world marathon events.
+At the 2022 FIFA World Cup in Qatar, Morocco became the first African team ever to reach a World Cup semi-final

-As of March 2023, Victor Osimhen from Nigeria is the most valuable African football player (€102.1 million), followed by Mohamed Salah and Achraf Hakimi.
+As of March 2023, Victor Osimhen (Nigeria) is the most valuable African football player (€102.1 million), followed by Mohamed Salah (Egypt) and Achraf Hakimi (Morocco).